alisadiq91/financeTracker/testing.md

 #### Result

 * The profile page shows the user all the recipes they have added as bootstrap cards.
-All the user has to do is click the name of the recipe to show it’s full details.
+All the user has to do is click the name of the recipe to show its full details.

 # **Further Testing**